 - Depending on your plan, you may need to pay for your medication upfront and file a claim for reimbursement later.3

 - You'll also need to pay any copays, coinsurance, or deductible payments you would pay at home.

 As a Kaiser Permanente member, you have many options when it comes to accessing care while away from home.
 Email your doctor’s office with nonurgent questions, have a phone/video visit with your primary care physician, or connect with a licensed care provider 24/7 for medical advice.

 If you need urgent care in a state without Kaiser Permanente providers, go to the nearest MinuteClinic or urgent care facility.

 For care at a MinuteClinic®, you’ll be charged your standard copay or coinsurance.
-Be sure to bring your Kaiser Permanente ID card and method of payment.
-Walk-ins welcome, no appointment needed.
+Be sure to bring your home Kaiser Permanente ID card and a method of payment.

 For care at an urgent care or retail clinic location other than a MinuteClinic, you’ll be asked to pay upfront for services you receive and will need to file a claim for reimbursement.